AndreasHart/Guide/README.md

 4.Start up app
 > meteor

-5.Create account and fill out the edit profile and beoming a guide sections
+5.Create account and fill out the edit profile and becoming a guide sections (top right corner dropdown you will have to fill out the 'profile information' first then the 'becoming a guide' section)

 6.Go to /seed and press seed events